App Volumes Configuration

 For this example, for Site 1, the AD computer name for the group is s1-sqlclust2-ag1.
 For Site 2, the name is s2-sqlclust2-ag1.

-Create Always On Availability Groups for App Volumes Databases
+Create Always On availability groups for App Volumes databases

 In this procedure, you create an Always On availability group, adding the SQL Server stand-alone instances from Site 1 as the primary replica and secondary replicas.
 You then do the same for Site 2, so that each site has its own Always On availability group to achieve automatic failover within each site (but not across sites).